stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 `ifelse()` takes in as its first argument something which must be `TRUE` or `FALSE`.
 You define what to do if the condition evaluates to `TRUE` or to `FALSE`.

-In this case, what we want to get is if the sheet is `Territorial Emissions`, then tell `read_xlsx` to skip 11 lines.
-If it's one of the other two sheets, we want `read_xlsx` to only skip 8 lines.
+In this case, what we want to get is if the sheet is `Territorial Emissions`, then tell `read_xlsx()` to skip 11 lines when it reads in the .xlsx file.
+If it's one of the other two sheets, we want `read_xlsx()` to only skip 8 lines.

 Here's one way to do that.